Multivariate response and parsimony for Gaussian cluster-weighted models: Experiments and Illustrations

 \subsubsection{Iris Data}

 The algorithms are also run on the famous Iris data set \citep{anderson1935, fisher1936}.
-This data set, available in the \texttt{datasets} package as part of {\tt R}, provides measurements on sepal length and width, and petal length and width for 50 flowers each from 3 species of Iris: \emph{setosa}, \emph{versicolor}, and \emph{virginica}.
+This data set, available in the \texttt{datasets} package as part of {\sf R}, provides measurements on sepal length and width as well as petal length and width for 50 flowers from each of three species of Iris: \emph{setosa}, \emph{versicolor}, and \emph{virginica}.
 The width measurements are taken to be the response variables with the other variables as the covariates.
 The algorithms are run for $G\in\{1,\ldots,4\}$ (\tablename~\ref{iristable}).
-The selected eMCWM model is a 3 component model with an ARI of 0.90 (\tablename~\ref{classiris}).
+The selected eMCWM model is a three-component model with an ARI of 0.90 (\tablename~\ref{classiris}).
 Note that the difference between the chosen eMCWM model and the model with the second best BIC value is $\approx$ 1.25 BIC points.
-This latter model selected a 2 component model (VVV-VVV; 29 degrees of freedom) with an ARI of 0.57.
-This model put together datapoints from \emph{versicolor}, and \emph{virginica} in one group.
-The model with the second best BIC value is the model that the ICL chose: a 2 component VVV model with an ARI of 0.53.
+This latter model selected a two-component model (VVV-VVV; 29 degrees of freedom) with an ARI of 0.57.
+This model put datapoints from \emph{versicolor} and \emph{virginica} together in one group.
+The model with the second best BIC value is the model that the ICL chose: a two-component VVV model with an ARI of 0.57.

 The eFMR and FMR models resulted in two-component models yielding poor ARI values.
 A two-component VVI model is selected from the eFMRC family with an ARI of 0.45.
 This model clusters \emph{setosa} and \emph{virginica} perfectly with observations from \emph{versicolor} assigned to the other two clusters.
 Because the \texttt{flexmix} FMRC algorithm is, in essence, a VVI model, unsurprisingly, it also chose a two-component model with an ARI of 0.45.
-The GPCM family as implemented in \texttt{mixture} picked a 2 component model (ARI=0.57) with the data points from \emph{versicolor} and \emph{virginica} pooled together in one group (Table \ref{classiris}).
+The GPCM family as implemented in \texttt{mixture} picked a two-component model (ARI=0.57) with the data points from \emph{versicolor} and \emph{virginica} pooled together in one group (Table~\ref{classiris}).